SeanOverton/signals-game/README.md

 - More art assets for more nodes, generally update UI. more passegers

 - Then:
-- refactor nodes to be more extensible, use object
+- refactor nodes to be more extensible, use object... kinda?
+- refactor ship
+- add more events to trigger effects of passengers, start animations
+- UI for ship
 - Implement story
-- refactor ship
-- add more events to trigger effects of passengers
 - Implement shop, and other node types
 - Implement ship upgrades (more effects on the situations)
+- make nodes generally more interesting
 - Implement collections, runs etc.